 high-end: $650-3,525 (many models have an integrated bidet system)

-One of the best ways to breathe new life into an old bathroom is to add tile.
-You can retile the entire bath (floor, walls, shower/tub enclosure), or do only specific parts.
+One of the best ways to breath new life into an old bathroom is to add tile.
+You can re-tile the entire bath (floor, walls, shower/tub enclosure), or do only specific parts.

-Homeowners who have a low budget and want to save money, often do tile on the floor, paint the walls, and may do an accent tile backsplash around the vanity.
+Homeowners who have a low budget and want to save money, often install new floor tile, paint the walls, and may do an accent tile backsplash around the vanity.

 The average cost of installing tile flooring alone in a 5×8 bathroom is $1,200-1,900 depending on materials used, and job complexity.
 This price is for installing 1×1 foot tile.
 Smaller tile will cost more because its more labor intensive.